nextflow-io/nextflow/docs/getstarted.rst

     result.println { it.trim() }

 This script defines two processes.
-The first splits a string in file chunks containing 6 characters, and the second receives these files and transforms their contents to uppercase letters.
+The first splits a string into 6-character chunks, writing each one to a file with the prefix ``chunk_``, and the second receives these files and transforms their contents to uppercase letters.
 The resulting strings are emitted on the ``result`` channel and the final output is printed by the ``subscribe`` operator.